KarunaKH/Airport-Gate-Scheduling-System/README.md

 # Airport-Gate-Scheduling-System

-Airport Gate Scheduling System is an automatic assignment of Landing time and Take-off time for each of the airplanes based on various constraints so that no two planes' have schedule conflict.
+Airport Gate Scheduling System is an automatic assignment of Landing time and Take-off time for each of the airplanes based on various constraints so that no two planes have schedule conflict.

 NOTATIONS:
 - N = Number of airplanes flying over the airport, waiting to land, unload passengers, board new passengers, and take off again.